 The Rocky Mountaineer has done good pioneering work.
-In Florida, Brightline, about to resume service later this fall, is doing important work in building and operating a completely private system with only government money used by choice for cities seeking their own intermediate-stop stations.
+In Florida, Brightline, resumed post-pandemic service last year and is doing important work in building and operating a completely private system with only government money used by choice for cities seeking their own intermediate-stop stations.

-Brightline has slowed its building efforts to link Los Vegas with Los Angeles with a true high-speed train, but is still making progress, recently closing on the purchase of land for its Las Vegas terminal.
+Brightline slowed its building efforts to link Los Vegas with Los Angeles with a true high-speed train, but is still making progress.

 Most passenger trains are good.
 Some are not because of poor financial and ridership performance.
 The bottom line is to first accept there are all types of passenger trains whether or not they may fit what may be your own narrow view.